-How to breastfeed a newborn
+How to Breastfeed a Baby

 At a glance

+Beg your pardon!
 Allow your baby to bring up any wind after each feed

 How to breastfeed

 Check for swallowing.
 When your milk begins to flow (known as the let-down reflex), you'll hear your baby swallowing and see their jaw moving.
-As your flow increases, you may feel some tingly sensations in your breast — this is quite normal
+As your flow increases, you may feel some tingly sensations in your breast — this is quite normal.

 Different breastfeeding positions